Nomad Travel Insurance Protects Your Health, Finances, and Possessions

 Let’s settle the last question first.
 A wise nomad traveler has an insurance plan available to help them when they get sick or things go sideways.

 Many of the most popular remote living destinations require ill or injured people to show proof that they can pay before a hospital agrees to treat them.
 If you’ve had a compound leg fracture or are suffering from meningitis, the last thing you want to do is wrestle with your bank account’s international ATM limits to get the cash to pay the bill in advance.
 The right digital nomad insurance plan will be the proof you need to show you can pay.
-It can also protect you from issues like flight cancellation, lost baggage, or stolen items.
+It can also protect you when you encounter issues like flight cancellation, lost baggage, or stolen items.

-Nomad Travel Insurance vs. International Health Insurance
+Travel Medical Insurance vs. International Health Insurance

 Travel medical insurance is designed to take care of urgent medical needs.
 If you sprain your ankle in Sicily or get strep throat in Sydney, digital nomad insurance will cover your visit to a local medical facility.
 If it’s more severe – say you’re run over by a motorbike in Rio de Janeiro or have a heart attack in Hanoi – your travel medical policy will stabilize you and transport you home for recovery.
-But for some people engaged in remote living, going “home” is not an option, so this may not be a good fit.
+But for some people engaged in remote living, going “home” is not an option so this may not be a good fit.

-Travel insurance will cover you even in cases of minor health issues such as a cold.
+Travel insurance will cover you even in cases of a minor health issue such as a cold.
 If you need an elective procedure, you’ll need insurance with more coverage.
 It’s important to note that “elective” doesn’t mean “not important.”
 It means “can be scheduled in advance.”
 So if you have kidney stones, a hernia or need to have pins removed from a broken leg, for example, you will need insurance that has a broader scope than travel insurance.

 Great travel medical policies also have benefits such as natural disaster evacuation, coverage for lost baggage, and more.
 Most plans will cover you for up to 12 months.
 Because coverage is more limited in the medical benefits offered, it’s more affordable than international medical insurance.